bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/silent-payments.md

 So now someone from the outside can say, ah, whoever owns this address has received X number of payments, holds this much.
 They can see the transactions that paid them.
 And you can now start to cluster a lot of activity.
-And when enough people do this, when you can cluster things, so like exchanges are big offenders here we'll post static deposit addresses and then everybody knows that any transactions to that address are actually someone depositing to an exchange it limits the anonimity set of everybody else who's not doing that.
+And when enough people do this, when you can cluster things, so like exchanges are big offenders here we'll post static deposit addresses and then everybody knows that any transactions to that address are actually someone depositing to an exchange it limits the anonymity set of everybody else who's not doing that.
 So it makes it easier to kind of hurt the privacy of everybody who's using Bitcoin when we have this widespread on-chain address reuse.
 It also hurts your own privacy.
 So if I post an address on my Twitter profile and say, look, hey, If you're happy with the work I'm doing on Bitcoin, send me some Bitcoin.